UltraScan Version

 The specific Guinier, CS Guinier and TV-Guinier options that can be set/modified are:

-The MW and M/L computation options section deals with the parameters that are necessary to perform a correct calculation of <M>w or <M/L>w/z or <M/A>w/z.
-The conversion from the corresponding experimental <Iexp(0)>w value is done by first putting the data on an absolute scale by normalizing for the intensity extrapolated to 0 scattering angle of a known standard, I(0)std expt for SAXS, according to:
+Otherwise, the conversion from the corresponding experimental <Iexp(0)>w value is done by first putting the data on an absolute scale by normalizing for the intensity extrapolated to 0 scattering angle of a known standard, I(0)std expt for SAXS, according to:

 Normalization for SAXS